Nitrogen storage report

 The nitrogen storage graph shows the volume of nitrogen available per hour in the past 14 days (in m3(n)).
 The same areas and colours are used as those on the nitrogen storage meter.
-The yellow line shows the actual working volume at the end of every hour.
+The yellow line shows the actual working volume at the end of every hour (reserve and available).

 Nitrogen storage volume and REMIT reports

 REMIT reports will be issued as soon as there is hardly any working volume available in the nitrogen storage.